 - O/IR System

-Stephen Pompea has been an innovator in science, engineering, and science education throughout his career and was named as the National Optical Astronomy Observatory’s first “Observatory Scientist” in 2014.
+Stephen Pompea has been an innovator in science, engineering, and science education throughout his career and was named as NOIRLab’s (then NOAO) first “Observatory Scientist” in 2014.

 As an instrument scientist he worked on the development of a second-generation infrared instrument for the Hubble Space Telescope as well as instruments for cutting edge 8-meter diameter ground-based telescopes for Chile and Hawaii.
 As a senior engineer, he developed, tested, and patented the world’s blackest coating for use on NASA space telescopes, designed an inexpensive motor that reliably worked in a vacuum at temperatures near absolute zero, and invented a new technique for undersea communication using lasers.
 His creative research began as an undergraduate college student, when he teamed with a fellow student to trace the orbital evolution of the Earth-Moon system using growth rhythms in fossils.
 Their work was published as a cover article in the science journal Nature.

 In science education he created new programs and tools to empower educators and students of all ages.
 His innovative approaches to science education were recognized recently when he was named the 2018 recipient of the SPIE Educator Award for outstanding contributions to optics education.
 In 2016 he received the Robert A. Millikan Medal from the American Association of Physics Teachers for his “notable and intellectually creative contributions to the teaching of physics.”
 His contributions to science education are in many diverse areas.